dobachi/ansible-bigdata/documents/how_to_use_playbooks.rst

 .. code-block:: shell

  $ cd /etc/ansible
- $ ansible-playbook playbooks/conf/common/common_only_common.yml -k -s -e "common_config_hostname=True server=hadoop_all"
+ $ ansible-playbook playbooks/conf/common/common_only_common.yml -k -b -e "common_config_hostname=True server=hadoop_all"

 This is usefull for configuration of EC2 instance, because your node may have variety of hostname after each node booted.

-How to configure CDH5 HDFS/YARN environment
+How to configure Bigtop HDFS/YARN environment
 --------------------------------------------
-You can construct CDH5 HDFS/YARN environment by ansible-playbook command.
+You can construct Bigtop HDFS/YARN environment by ansible-playbook command.

 Preparement
 ~~~~~~~~~~~~